+- Press the button briefly and repeatedly until LAP appears at the bottom right of the display.

-- Press the button O briefly. - ✓ LAP 1 appears on the left side of the display. - Laps 1-10 can be displayed by pressing the button ±. - The button
+- Press the button O briefly.

+- ✓ LAP 1 appears on the left side of the display.

+- Laps 1-10 can be displayed by pressing the button ±.

+- The button

-- has no function.
+has no function.

 - Press the button O briefly.

 - ✓ Next display mode